Pentagon says decision on full-rate F-35 jet production possibly delayed until 2021

-WASHINGTON, Oct 18 (Reuters) - The Pentagon’s decision to move into a full-rate production contract for the F-35 jet, made by Lockheed Martin, could be delayed until 2021 because of issues integrating the jet with its testing and training simulators, an official said on Friday.
+WASHINGTON (Reuters) - The Pentagon’s decision to move into a full-rate production contract for the F-35 jet, made by Lockheed Martin (LMT.N), could be delayed until 2021 because of issues integrating the jet with its testing and training simulators, an official said on Friday.

 Full-rate production contracts are more lucrative for defense companies than low rate production contracts, suggesting larger payments for F-35 deliveries to Lockheed from the U.S. government and its allies could be delayed by as much as a year.